stschulte/puppet-nimsoft/README.md

 have to add watcher rules for your profile.
 You can do that with an upcoming `nimsoft_logmon_watcher` resource type

+#### nimsoft\_logmon\_watcher

+The `nimsoft_logmon_watcher` type can be used to describe a watcher rule for a specific logmon profile.
+A watcher rule describes a pattern that can appear in a logfile and describes the message that will be sent, if such an entry appears.
+A watcher rule does always belong to exactly one profile.

+Example:

+    nimsoft_logmon_watcher { 'system log/failed root login'
+      ensure   => present,
+      active   => yes,
+      match    => '/FAILED su for root by (.*)/', message  => 'Possible breakin attempt detected: ${msg}', severity => 'warning',
+    }

+The name of the resource must be of the for `profile_name/watcher_name`.

 ### oracle probe

 #### nimsoft\_oracle\_connection